alexbelgium/hassio-addons/photoprism/README.md

 ## Configuration

-Webui can be found at <http://your-ip:2342>
+Options can be configured through two ways :

+- Addon options

 ```yaml
 localdisks: sda1 #put the hardware name of your drive to mount separated by commas, or its label.
 Ex: sda1, sdb1, MYNAS...